MrM8BRH/Splunk/Splunk Deployment/Splunk Deployment.md

 `nano /opt/splunk/etc/system/local/indexes.conf`
 ```
 [default]
+# maxHotSpanSecs sets the maximum age of data in the "hot" bucket to 90 days.
 maxHotSpanSecs = 7776000

-# Setting the maximum duration for the "hot/warm" span to 7776000 seconds (90 days).
+# frozenTimePeriodInSecs sets the maximum age of data in the "cold" bucket to 275 days.
-maxHotSpanSecs = 7776000

-# Setting the duration for the frozen time period to 23760000 seconds (275 days).
 frozenTimePeriodInSecs = 23760000
 ```
 ![Untitled](https://github.com/MrM8BRH/Splunk/assets/34133187/3e054f83-c4ea-42ec-8a33-e5f4af970543)